-The Regions have exclusive legislative power on the organisation of the regional vocational education and training system (Sistema di istruzione e formazione professionale – IFP).
+The Regions have exclusive legislative power on the organisation of the regional vocational education and training system (Sistema di istruzione e formazione professionale – IeFP).
 At higher education level, they guarantee the right to study.

 Administration and governance at central level

 The central-level administration and governance of the education and training system is assigned to two distinct Ministries that carry out the functions of the State for the relevant fields of responsibility:

 - The Ministry of education and merit (Ministero dell’istruzione e del merito - MIM)

 - The Ministry of university and research (Ministero dell’università e della ricerca - MUR)

 Both Ministries have several bodies and agencies that operate at national level with representative, consultative, monitoring and evaluative functions (see below for details).

 The Ministry of education and merit (Ministero dell’istruzione e del merito - MIM) is responsible for the general governance and administration at national level of ECEC, school education, higher technical education and adult education (DL 173/2022).

 Some of the main functions of the Ministry of education and merit (from now on also ‘Ministry’ or MIM) are: